SamMed05/c-cpp-notes/docs/cpp/functions.md

 ![Variable declaration](./assets/gears-system.svg)
 <figcaption>Fig.1.
 Abstract raffiguration of a system.</figcaption>

+If you have a mathematical background, you may be led to associate the functioning of mathematical functions to that of programming functions.
+Although this association is partly correct, it is confusing to consider them the same thing so we will keep them as separate concepts.

 We have already used functions: `main()` is a special function that every executable program must have, and it was present in every one of our programs done so far.
 Also writing `<iostream>` means having to deal with functions (inside that library):